sagar-joshi/martdp/SmartPortActions/README.md

 In order to execute the transformer, you can run it in the IDE and set the arguments (it depends on your IDE).

-Another alternative might be compile the project as a single jar file:
+Another alternative might be compile the project as a single JAR file:
 - Run `mvn package` to compile the project
-- The resulted jar file could be executed as:
+- The resulted JAR file could be executed as:
      - `java -jar SmartPortActions.jar output-alerts localhost`

 ## Actions

 When an alert is consumed, it will check which action has to be performed.
 Right now, the implemented actions are:

-- File: Insert the detected alert into a text file.
+- File: Inserts the detected alert into a text file.
-- NoSQL Database: Insert the detected alert into a Mongo database.
+- NoSQL Database: Inserts the detected alert into a Mongo database.

 These actions are specified when you send the pattern to the `SmartPort CEP`.
 Further details are available at [SmartPortCEP](https://gitlab.com/ucase/interno/smartportcep).